 Here are a few notable amenities inside the Comfort Lounge:

-- Wi-Fi.
 It is reliable, and password protected.
-You’ll receive a username and password when you are admitted into the lounge.
+You’ll receive a username and password when you enter the lounge.

 Things to consider